Profunctor Optics, a Categorical Update: Examples of optics

-This is precisely the structure described by Kelly~\cite[\S 8]{kelly05} for the study of non-symmetric operads.
+This is precisely the structure described by Kelly \cite[\S 8]{kelly:operads05} for the study of non-symmetric operads.
 A similar monoidal structure is described there when we substitute \(\mathbb{N}\) by \((\mathbb{P},+)\), the \Vt{\textit{category of permutations}} defined as the free strict symmetric monoidal category on one object.
-The same derivation can be repeated with this new structure to obtain an optic similar to the traversal and given by
+The same derivation can be repeated with this new structure to obtain an optic similar to the traversal, with the difference that elements are not ordered explicitly, and given by

 \end{remark}